ALavault/alavault.github.io/_posts/2020-07-24-mixing_tuto_8_my_first_mix.md

 All yours tracks are routed, your limiter is set : let's listen to the song, all faders at 0.

-Listen to the song while watching your limiter : if the gain reduction is over -2/3dB, reduce the volume of your busses by such amount.
+Listen to the song while watching your limiter : if the gain reduction is over -2/3dB, reduce the volume of your busses by such amount until the gain reduction happens on the highest transients.

 _Listening to the song ?
 Anyone can do that._ I mean _activelly listening_.
 Take mental or physical notes of what you think is wrong (e.g the guitar feels painful, the vocals are dark and too quiet etc...)